AdobeDocs/campaign-classic.en/help/integrations/using/configuring-adobe-io.md

 >[!NOTE]
 >
->This step is not required if your Client identifier was not empty.
+>This step is not required if your Client identifier was not empty in [Step 1: Create/update Adobe I/O Project](#creating-adobe-io-project).

 The private key should be encoded in base64 UTF-8 format.
 To do so: